Skip to main content

 • Navigate to the client’s Overview page

-Note: Good Faith Estimate forms can only be created on the SimplePractice web app.
+Note: Good Faith Estimate forms can only be created from the browser version of SimplePractice.

-• Manually update the date range for the estimated services and the number of services you estimate to provide
+• Under Details for services and items, manually update the date range for the estimated services and the Quantity of services you estimate to provide

 • You can click + Add service to add other services